There are 3 types of Channels in Teams: Standard, Private, and Shared.

-Standard Channels
+Standard channels

-Each Team comes with a default Channel named 'General', this is a Standard Channel which all Team Owners, Members and Guests can view.
-It is important not to rename the General Channel as this can cause sync issues with SharePoint.
+Each Team comes with a default channel named 'General', this is a standard channel that all Team Owners, Members and Guests can view.
+The General channel cannot be deleted.

-Team Owners can create additional Standard Channels and can amend the Team settings to allow Members to do so:
+Team Owners can create additional standard channels and can amend the Team settings to allow Members to do so:

 - Select the Teams tab in the Teams app and select the 3 dots to the right of Team name